toddfoster/sharedprayers/content/liturgies/palmSunday.md

 > **Lord, have mercy.**

 Reader:
-> For all catechumens and their sponsorss, for all seeking baptism, confirmation, or reaffirmation, let us pray.
+> For all catechumens and their sponsors, for all seeking baptism, confirmation, or reaffirmation, let us pray.

 **People:**
 > **Lord, have mercy.**